 Keeping away from the alluring and addictive surf (I find I’ve wasted hours before I get surf-bored), I was surprisingly nudged awake this week by a younger architectural historian friend asking if I’d seen a tweet about Walter Segal’s archive.
 She then kindly showed it to me.

 Perhaps it happens to all tweets at holiday periods which ask a question.
 Certainly here a fascinating chain ensued, all stemming from an innocent private chat at a New Year party.
 Who knows, it may end with a wonderful, safe, organised and accessible home for the life-long material left by the ever meticulous Walter Segal.

 But once on the surf this morning, that soon got me floating past all sorts of undecaying plastic in the data ocean – and suddenly meeting one of my own photographs of Walter Segal up a ladder.

 Ho hum.
 This opens a piece in a magazine called AnOther, it seems.
 Quite a charming little piece about the Segal self-built streets in Lewisham (actually a puff for Alice and Taran’s lovely book), it also used two more of my pictures from those early self-building days.
 I wonder where they found them?
-But at least, although I was never show this 18-month old article before, they correctly credit my photos.
+But at least, although I was never shown this 18-month old article before, they do correctly credit my photos.
 It can be read here.